-Now you can have your meal easily at home.
+We all love that sizzling plate of steak fajitas at the Mexican restaurant.
+Now you can have one of your favorite meals quickly at home.
 Easy enough for a weeknight dinner and good enough for company.

 ✔️Tips